WikiaTeamProject/ExtractionFromWikia/README.md

 ## Technical Prerequisites
 There are some prerequisites that must be fulfilled in order to be able to run the program.
-- Java has to be installed
+- Java, Maven and Git have to be installed
 - internet connectivity has to be available throughout the whole process
 - at least 8 gigabytes of RAM have to be allocated to the JVM
 - at least 100 gigabytes freely available disk space